Close Menu

 What should I do if I experience a theft or robbery?

 If you are the victim of a theft or robbery, immediately report the incident to the local police and your embassy or consulate.
 Keep a record of all stolen items and any other relevant details.
 Be cautious about sharing information about the incident on social media, as it could attract further attention.
-(See Also: Is Atlanta Safe To Visit?
-Discover The Truth)
+(See Also: Is it Safe to Visit San Diego?
+A Tourist’s Guide)

 Is it safe to drink the tap water in the Philippines?